 Minimizing the disaster of identity theft depends primarily on your vigilance in guarding your privacy.
-Here are the top ten ways to prevent identity theft.
+Here are the top ten ways to safeguard your personal information.

 Ensure that your personal information is safely secured, especially if you have roommates or employ outside help.

-Don't put personal information, like your birth date, on a computer home page, personal computer profile, or social media website.
+Don't post personal information, like your birth date, on social media or elsewhere online.
 Never provide personal or financial information unless a website site is secure.
-(Look for a security symbol such as an unbroken padlock and a Web browser that starts with “https ” rather than simply “http.”
-Right-click the padlock to make sure it’s up to date.)
+To make sure a site is secure, look for a security symbol such as an unbroken padlock and a URL that starts with "https" rather than simply "http."
+Right-click the padlock to make sure it's up to date.

 Carry only the personal identification, credit cards, and debit cards that you need.
 Keep your little-used identification and cards in a secure place.